 The results of this research study may be presented at scientific meetings or conferences and published in a scientific medical journal.
 This may not happen until one or two years after the study is completed.
-A summary of published reports will be sent to any trial participants, if requested, for their information and interest.
-We are not able to provide individual results to participants.
+A summary of published reports will be available on request to all trial participants for their information and interest.
+We are not able to provide individual results to volunteers.
 You will not be identified in any report or publication.
 Data from this study may be used as part of a student post-graduate degree, for example an MD or DPhil.
-The anonymised data from this study will be shared with our collaborating partners who are organising and funding this research, including NIH and NIAID.
+The anonymised data from this study will be shared with our collaborating partners who are organising and funding this research.
 Data from this study may be used to file patents, licence vaccines in the future or make profits in other ways.
 You will not be paid for any part of this.